mcc85s/FightingEntropy/Docs/2022_1129-(AudioLogs).md

-Audio logs that I've recorded over the last couple of months.
+Audio logs that I've recorded over the last couple of months.</br>
-I've been doing this over the last several years, and honing in on my ability to profess some of my thoughts and rhetoric.
+I've been doing this over the last several years, and honing in on my ability to profess some of my thoughts and rhetoric.</br>
-I use some offensive language.
+I use some offensive language.</br>
-Get over it.
+Get over it.</br>
 -MC

 | Date/Length      | File                       | Name                                                                                                        |